sophiajt/jntrnr.github.io/_posts/2015-11-04-learning-to-try-things-in-rust.md

 let bits_per_sample = read_u16_le(&mut f).unwrap();
 {% endhighlight %}

 If you felt a cold shiver run down your spine looking at that, good on you :).
-Now let's talk about how we actually fix this code.
+Now, let's talk about how we actually fix this code.

 # Do or do not.
 There is a try!